-This Bailey’s Irish cream cake is made completely from scratch and is 100% whole grain (but I promise you can’t taste it).
+This Baileys Irish cream cake is made completely from scratch and can be made with all-purpose flour or with 100% whole grain flour.
 Perfect for St. Patrick’s Day!

 I bought a bottle of Irish cream on Saturday night and it’s almost gone.
 I think most of it went into this Irish cream cake!
 It’s pretty boozy.
 I took this totally from scratch rum cake and halved it, which involved some funky calculations, and exchanged the rum for Irish cream.